 They all advised him against it.

-He put the travel ban, it bought us time, and it prevented this from being exponentially worse.
+It bought us time and it prevented this from being exponentially worse.

 Give the guy credit.

-Now, if Democrats can't acknowledge that, and the mob in the media that got their heads handed to them, rightly so, after this hit piece in the in the New York Times, which was telling people in February to travel to China that it's safe, idiots that they are, and it's the Trump virus and every other dumb thing that they said.
+Now, if Democrats can't acknowledge that and the mob and the media that got their heads handed to them, rightly so, after this hit piece in the New York Times, which was telling people in February to travel to China that it's safe, idiots that they are, and it's the Trump virus and every other dumb thing that they said, you know, they deserved every bit of it.

-And what this is propaganda.
+And this is propaganda.

 This is terrible.